rtib/puppet-cassandra/README.md

 ## Development

-In the Development section, tell other users the ground rules for contributing to your project and how they should submit their work.
+According to the license, you are free to contribute changes to this module.
+You may aware of the general workflows when contributing to GitHub projects, if not yet, please read CONTRIBUTING.md.